Florida Debt Collection Laws

 A creditor’s judgment against a Florida resident obtained from a court in another state or another country is a foreign judgment.
 A creditor may enforce a foreign judgment in Florida and through Florida courts by following procedures set forth in Florida Statute § 55.501.
 The process is referred to as the domestication of a foreign judgment.

-When the foreign judgment is recorded, the clerk of court is required to notify the debtor.
+There are statutory procedures to domesticate a foreign judgment in Florida.
+The foreign creditor first records a certified copy of the foreign judgment in Florida courts.
+After recording, the clerk of court is required to notify the debtor.
 The debtor then has 30 days to contest the validity of the judgment.
 There are limited reasons to contest the recording of a foreign judgment (for example, lack of jurisdiction or fraud).
 The debtor cannot retry the foreign judgment on its legal or evidentiary merits.

 A domesticated foreign judgment is enforced as a Florida judgment pursuant to Florida’s judgment collection laws and rules.
 The creditor can enforce the domesticated Florida judgment for up to twenty years.
 The twenty-year time limit runs from the date the foreign state’s court issued the judgment, not from the date of Florida domestication.

-If and when a credit card company gets a court judgment against you for unpaid credit card debt, you need to prepare for the creditor’s attempts to collect the judgment.
+If a credit card company gets a judgment against you for unpaid credit card debt, you need to prepare for the creditor’s attempts to collect the judgment.
 Know that a credit card judgment is not a criminal matter.
 It is not “illegal” for you not to pay a credit card company, and the courts cannot put you in jail if you do not pay the judgment.
 The court’s credit card judgment also does not automatically take your money or your future earnings.
 It is up to the creditor to use legal tools to collect money from you to satisfy its judgment.
-Often, a creditor will not make any attempt to collect a small judgment because the legal costs of collection are greater than the creditor’s probable recovery.
-Also, most court judgments do not reimburse the creditor for its own legal fees incurred in trying to collect the judgment.

 Some people faced with a credit card judgment immediately think they will have to file bankruptcy.
 This is a mistake.
 The judgment creditor has more leverage in bankruptcy court, and bankruptcy law strips some of a debtor’s asset exemptions.
 Bankruptcy should be the debtor’s last resort.